Smart "Predict, then Optimize": Consistency of the SPO+ Loss Function

 Next, we fully characterize the minimizers of the true SPO risk problem \eqref{truerisk_true} in this setting.
-For convenience, let us define $\bar{c} := \bbE_c[c]$ (note that we are implicitly assuming that $\bar c$ is finite).
 Proposition \ref{true_consistency} demonstrates that for any minimizer $c^*$ of $\riskT(\cdot)$, all of its corresponding solutions with respect to the nominal problem, $W^*(c^*)$, are also optimal solutions for $P(\bar c)$.
 In other words, minimizing the true SPO risk also optimizes for the expected cost in the nominal problem (since the objective function is linear).
 Proposition \ref{true_consistency} also demonstrates that the converse is true -- namely any cost vector prediction with a unique optimal solution that also optimizes for the expected cost is also a minimizer of the true SPO risk.